Dr Andrew Harding

 Profile

-Andrew specialises in qualitative, mixed-methods and realist approaches, drawing on theory to better understand what works, for whom and in what circumstances.
-His work is funded by key national and international funders and he has published widely on health inequalities, welfare reform, and decision-making within mixed economies of welfare.
+His work is funded by national and international research funders and he has published widely on health inequalities, welfare reform, and decision-making within mixed economies of welfare.

 PLoS ONE (Journal)